joreilly86/PowerShell-Chatbot-GPT/readme.md

-# PowerShell-Chatbot-GPT: A User-Friendly AI Chat Suite
+# PowerShell-AI-Chatbot: A User-Friendly AI Chat Suite

 ## 1. Introduction for the User

 Welcome!
 This is a collection of simple, powerful chatbots designed to be easy to use.
 Think of it as having several expert assistants ready to answer your questions directly from your computer.

+This project is designed for vision impaired users and features a simpified command line UI, streamlined to allow for real work.

+For more engineering tools, check out the [**Flocode Newsletter**](https://flocode.substack.com/).

+James 🌊

 **What Can It Do?**
 -   **Answer Questions:** Ask anything from simple questions to complex technical queries.